godaddy/godaddy-test-tools/README.md

 you pass the `--no-notify` option.

 ### Changelog

+12.x.x:
+* Gulp 4 is now required
+* You must now export the tasks returned by this function in your gulpfile
+* `gulp help` no-longer works; use `gulp --tasks` to see available tasks

 9.x.x:
 * No `baseConfig` is defined by default anymore.
 Please extend the appropriate `eslint-config` package on your `eslintrc` file.